 - I am never asked to speak for everyone who is heterosexual.

-**Composed by J. Clarence Flanders and found at
+**Composed by J. Clarence Flanders

 There appears to be little in the way of a comprehensive cisgender (non transgender) privilege list.
 These lists are generally written in the first person relative to having the privilege.
 Number #1 speaks to both heterosexual and cisgender privilege.
 The remainder of the list focuses on cisgender privilege.